 - If you have questions about applying for Psychology Honours please email Psychology Honours

-Deferral is not available for honours.
+Please note: Deferral is not available for the Bachelor of Arts (Honours).

 Transcripts and supporting documentation